 In the next paragraph, discuss how motivation and values change as a person matures.
 Have you seen yourself focus more or your values and progress in your moral development?

 In your summary address who you are currently as a college student transitioning into your major fields of study.
 Why are you choosing this field of study based on your values, needs and level of motivation?
+Have you been able to see growth in yourself as far as critical thinking, analyzing situations in your decision making process?
 How do you plan on becoming a contributing citizen in our global society?

 Thoughts for getting started: Self-description is only the first step.
 Just as an example: “I am basically a good person and have always gotten along well with people.”
 This is self-description.
 It is simplistic, naïve, and tells very little about you.
 Beware of personal history.
 Your life story is simply easy filler, keep the story of your life to a minimum.
 Stay away, too, from tedious recitations of personal characteristics, skills, over-detailed career plan, likes and dislikes, abilities, survey results or anything that presents dry facts and figures that do not lead to a fruitful analysis.
 Avoid listing strengths and weaknesses.